The Ultimate Guide to Ice Skating in and Around Philadelphia

 3130 Walnut Street, University City

 Enjoy 16,330 square feet of ice skating as you glide (or fall) on the ice of the University of Pennsylvania’s Class of 1923 Ice Rink.
-It’s important to note that masks are required in all areas of this indoor space, even while on the ice.
-The rink is open for public skating from 12:30 p.m. to 2 p.m. on Monday, Wednesday, and Fridays, 6 p.m. to 7 p.m. on Saturdays, and 1 p.m. to 2 p.m. on Sundays.
-General admission is $8 with $4 skate rental.
+The rink is open for public skating from 12:30 p.m. to 2 p.m. on Monday, Wednesday, and Friday, 6 p.m. to 7 p.m. on Saturday, and 1 p.m. to 2 p.m. on Sunday.
+General admission is $10 and $12-$14 for skate rentals.

 Rothman Orthopaedics Ice Rink at Dilworth Park